dimsav/laravel-translatable/readme.md

 ## Tutorial

-Check the [tutorial](https://laravel-news.com/2015/09/how-to-add-multilingual-support-to-eloquent/) about laravel-translatable in laravel-news.
+Check the tutorial about laravel-translatable in laravel-news: [*How To Add Multilingual Support to Eloquent*](https://laravel-news.com/2015/09/how-to-add-multilingual-support-to-eloquent/)

 ## Installation in 4 steps